 There following documents and techniques can help you identify the stakeholders:

 This document normally identifies the project head, key sponsors, clients, and influencers.
 The project charter can provide useful insights for identifying the stakeholders.

 2. Reviewing the Enterprise Environmental Factors

 The enterprise environmental factors (EEF) may involve factors such as competition, the company’s structure, and industry standards.
 Reviewing these factors can help you identify the stakeholders.

-Interviewing the experts and key influencers is also instrumental in identifying the key stakeholders.
+Interviewing the project management experts and key influencers is also instrumental in identifying the key stakeholders.

-Brainstorming sessions between team members and experts are a great way of getting the stakeholders involved.
+Brainstorming sessions between the project team members and experts are a great way of getting the stakeholders involved.
 For getting a clearer picture, try answering these questions:

 - Who are this project’s shareholders?